wagtail/wagtail/docs/advanced_topics/embeds.rst

 Customising an individual provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Multiple finders can be chained together which allows you to add two different
+Multiple finders can be chained together.
+This can be used for customising the
-oEmbed finders that have different providers and options.
-This can be useful if
-you want to have different behaviour for one particular provider but not the
+configuration for one provider without affecting the others.
-others.

 For example, this is how you can instruct Youtube to return videos in HTTPS
 (which must be done explictly for YouTube):